kevinearls/SimpleSwarmWithTracing/README.md

 + oc process -f jaeger-production-template.yml  | oc create -n jaeger-infra -f -

 ### Deploying the Example to OpenShift
-+ mvn -Dtest.service.name=YOUR_SERVICE_NAME -Popenshift clean install fabric8:deploy
++ mvn -Dtest.service.name=your-service-name -Popenshift clean install fabric8:deploy

 NOTE: The fabric8 maven plugin can sometimes be very slow the first time you run it, so expect to wait a few minutes for this to work.